A minimum of a second-class Bachelor's degree from a UK university or an overseas qualification of an equivalent standard.

 The interdisciplinary nature of the degree merges a wide range of expertise, employing laboratory testing in biotechnology and synthetic biology; novel design as a research tool to encompass high-end computation and fabrication; multifunctional and bio-receptive materials; ecology and space.

-The Bartlett School of Architecture is renowned for preparing students for successful careers and has been ranked as the top architecture school in the UK by the Architects' Journal AJ100 for fourteen consecutive years and as the top place to study architecture in Europe by the QS World University Rankings by Subject, 2017.
+The Bartlett School of Architecture is renowned for preparing students for successful careers and has been ranked as the top architecture school in the UK by the Architects' Journal AJ100 for fifteen consecutive years.
+The school also enjoys an exceptional international reputation and is currently ranked second in the world by the QS World University Rankings by Subject 2018, above any other institution in Europe.
 The Department of Biochemical Engineering, is the UK's first and largest department of its kind.

 Fees and funding